Allen & York - Employment Agency and Employment Business

 We do not undertake automated decision making or profiling.
 We do use our computer systems to search and identify potential candidates and persons using personal data in accordance with parameters set by a person.
 A person will always be involved in the decision-making process.

-Once you provide your CV/Resume to ALLEN & YORK it will be made available to our specialist recruitment teams.
+Once you provide your CV/Resume to Allen & York it will be made available to our specialist recruitment teams across the business.

 Retention of your data